nsharpe/interview/README.md

 * Integration Tests
 * Deployment best practices

-Time permiting the above should be addressed.
+Time permitting the above should be addressed.

 ## What the application does
-Maintain records of the tv watch histories of individuals.
+Maintain records of the tv watch histories of individuals via a rest service.

 ## Assumptions

 * This is not intended to be replace the interview process.
 * The task is to research if cassandra should replace mysql for optimization purposes.
-The application is setup in such a way where development can go forward without interfeering with tasks by other developers.
+The application is setup in such a way where development can go forward without interfering with tasks by other developers.

 ## Requirements
 You have jdk 17+ installed